 Estate Taxation

 Estate taxation is an important part of every individual’s estate plan.
-As an experienced Portland estate planning law firm, we walk our clients through the fundamentals of estate taxation in Oregon.
+As an experienced Folsom estate planning law firm, we walk our clients through the fundamentals of estate taxation in California.
 In the following paragraphs, you will learn about these fundamentals and we will go through a real-life estate taxation example.

 Levels of Estate Taxation

 When an individual passes away and their assets pass to their beneficiaries, there is often a tax that has to be paid on that transfer.
-Depending on which Portland estate planning lawyer that you speak with, this tax will be called an “Estate Tax” or sometimes “Death Tax” or “inheritance Tax.”
+Depending on which Folsom estate planning lawyer that you speak with, this tax will be called an “Estate Tax” or sometimes “Death Tax” or “Inheritance Tax.”
 There are two levels of potential taxation; one at the federal level and another at the state level.
-The federal taxation exclusion is $12,920,000, which means that there will be no federal estate tax owed if the deceased’s estate is valued below this amount.
-At the state level, Oregon taxes estates that are valued over $1,000,000, which in today’s climate means that quite a few estates are subject to tax upon an individual’s passing.
+The federal taxation exclusion as of 2024 is $13,610,000 per person, which means that there will be no federal estate tax owed if the deceased’s estate is valued below this amount.
+At the state level, California does not levy any separate estate tax.
+Therefore, estate taxation generally comes into play for larger estates.

 It is important to note that there is an “unlimited exclusion” at both the state and federal levels for an estate that passes to an individual’s spouse.
 As such, even if an estate is worth $50m, there will be no tax owed by the surviving spouse.
 However, it is important to note that when the remaining spouse passes away, their beneficiaries will then owe tax on any amount that exceeds the exemption levels.
-Please see below for a handy estate tax chart at both the federal and state level, and remember that the exemption is $12,920,000 for federal and $1,000,000 for state.
+Please see below for a handy federal estate tax chart.

 Federal